jwillinghalpern/fm_rainbow_log/README.md

 fmrl
 ```

-watch Import.log in the Documents directory for hosted files:
+watch Import.log in your local Documents directory (default location when working with hosted files):

 ```bash
 fmrl --docs-dir